ccverak/carloscastellanos.dev/src/posts/2018-02-24-backpressure/index.md

 ---
 draft: false
 date: "2018-02-24"
-title: "Back-pressure"
+title: "Back-pressure in the cloud"
 tags: serverless
-description: "Back-pressure mechanisms for serverless and data intensive applications"
+description: "Back-pressure mechanisms for serverless and data intensive applications and patterns for effective usage of cloud resources"
-keywords: ["data, ingestion, serverless, aws, capacity, resiliency"]
+keywords: ["data, ingestion, serverless, aws, capacity, resiliency, cloud"]
 aliases:
   - /2018/02/back-pressure/
   - /posts/2018-02-24-backpressure/
 ---

 Almost two years ago I decided to start a journey of learning [AWS Lambda](https://aws.amazon.com/lambda/) and [Serverless Framework](https://serverless.com/), being a Ruby/Rails developer is not a common thing to do as many of you might think, but if you know me well you will understand, I’m always open to learning new things, constantly trying to strengthen my problem-solving skills by expanding my horizons.
 I still have a passion on Ruby but this experience has been amazing and complementary; I’ve learned a lot about these tools and their ecosystem, and from a more general perspective, about architectural resources to be used when dealing with massive data volumes and real-time applications.
-Today I want to take some ideas related to architecture and not to any particular technology and put them here as a reference for the future me and those who might be interested, in particular, I will try to describe a solution I’m tending to use for the case massive data ingestion.
+Today I want to write down some ideas related to software architectures and capacity management to use them as reference in the future, mostly for me 😅 although you may find them interesting as well (I hope so).
+This topic has special relevance in the scope of "The Cloud" and Serverless where you pay for what you use.

 ### Capacity